 Winner: Tie

 Honestly, the texture of these vitamins is basically the same.
-I found the Flinstones vitamin to be slightly chalkier, but they are nearly identical in texture and the difference is too subtle to really matter.
+I found the Flintstones vitamin to be slightly chalkier, but they are nearly identical in texture and the difference is too subtle to really matter.

 So in the texture department, these are a tie.